 After months and months of anticipation, the Trans-Tasman Bubble between Australia and New Zealand finally opened on 19 April 2021.
 This sneak-peek at international travel making its comeback was exciting news, but unfortunately, it didn’t last long, with quarantine-free travel between the two countries being suspended in July 2021 until further notice.

-Without the beloved bubble, if you travel to New Zealand from Australia, all standard pre-departure testing and quarantine measures will apply, and if you’re flying the opposite way across the Tasman Sea, you must provide a negative COVID-19 test result and complete 14 days in hotel quarantine on your arrival to Australia.
-Exceptions apply for travellers from the South Island of New Zealand – more on that later!
+Without the beloved bubble, if you travel to New Zealand from Australia, all standard pre-departure testing and quarantine measures will apply, and if you’re flying the opposite way across the Tasman Sea, you must provide a negative COVID-19 test result and complete the necessary self-isolation or hotel quarantine requirements for the Australian state or territory you are entering.

 But all hope is not lost!
-Many signs point to seeing trans-Tasman travel back on the radar for more regions by the end of 2021 or early 2022.
+Plans are in place to see quarantine-free trans-Tasman travel back on the radar in 2022.
 For all the latest information, we’ve put together an update on everything you need to know about the Australia and New Zealand travel bubble.

 What is the Trans-Tasman Bubble?